ycbencheng/candidate-test/README.md

 Use sqlite or mysql or postgres

 ## Testing
-Use [minitest](https://github.com/blowmage/minitest-rails) as the test suite.
+Use [minitest](https://github.com/blowmage/minitest-rails) or Rspec as the test suite.

 ## Authentication
 Use [devise](https://github.com/plataformatec/devise) for authentication.